GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/createviai.md

 4. Creates image pull secrets and Pub/Sub credential secrets.
 5. Updates Kubernetes manifest files.

+_Note:_ The script pulls Visual Inspection AI Edge Application source code from the default source repository `https://source.developers.google.com/p/cloud-ce-shared-csr/r/MARKKU-viai-edge-camera-integration`.
+If you have another source repository, you must first authenticate to that source repository before running the following scripts.

 Follow the steps below to create the application assets:

-Build the application and push the image to your container registry by running below scripts.
+__Build the application and push the image to your container registry.__

-Note that the script pulls Visual Inspection AI Edge Application source codes from a source repository, which defaults to `https://source.developers.google.com/p/cloud-ce-shared-csr/r/MARKKU-viai-edge-camera-integration` .
-If you have another source repository, you must first authenticate to the source repository before running the script.

-Review the env variables and update as needed:
+In the  _setup machine_ (your Linux or macOS), review the env variables and update as needed:

+_Note:_ you should use the same shell session in the _setup machine_ that you used to create the Cloud assets in the previous step.
+If for any reason you have closed the terminal, make sure that you export again the env variables from the [previous step](./provisiongcp.md) before continuing.

 ```bash
 export ANTHOS_SVC_ACCOUNT_KEY_PATH=$(pwd)/tmp/service-account-key.json